sandworm-hq/sandworm-guard-js/README.md

 yarn sandworm # or npm run sandworm
 ```

 The inspector interface is now available in your browser at http://localhost:7071/.
 It will update in real-time with details about module activity and used permissions as your app executes.
+The UI also allows you to generate the JSON permissions array you need to provide to support enforcing access when moving to production.

+If your automated test process has good coverage, this is an excellent time to run it, have it walk through all code paths and functionality in your app, and collect all activity within the inspector.

 ![Sandworm Inspector](/cli/screenshot.png?raw=true "Sandworm Inspector")